-In a lot of ways, this is exactly the kind of team that the Robert Morris Colonials aren't well-equipped to play.
-The two games during conference play in which they had to adjust offensively were against Wagner.
+In a lot of ways, this is exactly the kind of team that the Robert Morris Colonials aren't equipped to play.
+The two games during conference play in which they had to adjust offensively were against the Wagner Seahawks.
 Senior forward Naofall Folahan deterred every attempt around the basket when he was in the game.
-Furthermore, he constantly forced the frontcourt players of RMU to try and pump-fake multiple times, and generally, they just didn't end up attempting those shots.
+Furthermore, he constantly forced the frontcourt players of Robert Morris to try and pump fake multiple times, and generally, they just didn't end up attempting those shots.

-Robert Morris now faces the number-one ranked defense - Wagner is 5th - in terms of shot-blocking percentage in St. John's, as they reject 19.9 percent of their opposition's attempts.
-The catalyst behind that is Red Storm sophomore center Chris Obekpa.
+RMU now faces the top-ranked defense - Wagner is 5th - in terms of shot-block percentage in the St. John's Red Storm, as they reject 19.9 percent of their opposition's attempts.
+The catalyst behind that is sophomore center Chris Obekpa.
 His block percentage of 15.3 percent ranks him 3rd in D-I. For a point of reference, Folahan ranks 5th at 14.2 percent, but that's against lesser competition.

 If you follow the Colonials and/or watched the NEC at all this season, it was apparent that the Seahawks were one of the best teams in the conference, but had trouble scoring - 98.2 offensive rating.
 St. John's is a more athletic version of Wagner, except their also a good offensive team, scoring 107.6 points per 100 possessions.

-Couple that with the fact that the Red Storm are 21st in terms of defensive rating (94.5) - Wagner is 67th (99.4) - and you start to see why this will be an uphill battle for RMU.
+Couple that with the fact that SJU is 21st in terms of defensive rating (94.5) - the Seahawks are is 67th (99.4) - and you start to see why this will be an uphill battle for Robert Morris.

-Ironically, St. John's played Wagner at home back in mid-November; they won 73 - 57.
-The Red Storm limited the Seahawks to 22-62 (35.5 percent) from the floor and forced 15 turnovers.
-Again, Wagner struggled to put the ball in the basket all season, but they were bolstered by 14 point from junior guard Jay Harris in that game.
+Ironically, the Red Storm played Wagner at home back in mid-November; they won, 73-57.
+St. John's limited Wagner to 22-62 (35.5 percent) from the floor and forced 15 turnovers.
+Again, the Seahawks struggled to put the ball in the basket all season, but they were bolstered by 14 point from junior guard Jay Harris in that game.

-Harris didn't play against Robert Morris at the Sewall Center, and then was suspended for the remainder of the season before the teams met at the end of conference play.
+Harris didn't play against RMU at the Sewall Center, and then was suspended for the remainder of the season before the teams met at the end of conference play.

 Silver Lining (Robert Morris):